-83 The legislation that underpins the RET lays out three distinct objectives: to encourage additional generation of electricity from renewable sources; to reduce emissions of greenhouse gases in the electricity sector; and to ensure that renewable energy sources are ecologically sustainable.
+93 The legislation that underpins the RET lays out three distinct objectives: to encourage additional generation of electricity from renewable sources; to reduce emissions of greenhouse gases in the electricity sector; and to ensure that renewable energy sources are ecologically sustainable.

-5 ENERGY VALUE OF DISTRIBUTED GENERATION -ENVIRONMENTAL AND SOCIAL BENEFITS have attached to the benefit of avoided emissions.
-However the Commission considers that whether distributed generation should attract additional compensation for greenhouse gas abatement and the size of any additional payment is a matter for government policy.
+5 ENERGY VALUE OF DISTRIBUTED GENERATION - ENVIRONMENTAL AND SOCIAL BENEFITS

+However, the Commission considers that whether distributed generation should attract additional compensation for greenhouse gas abatement and the size of any additional payment remains a matter for government policy.

 Nonetheless, the FiT provides a mechanism by which any additional environmental value of distributed generation could be compensated.
-The way in which such a mechanism could operate is outline in section 5.3.2 below.
+The way in which such a mechanism could operate is outlined in section 5.3.2 below.